eCitizen/SandBox/UniformLawLegalSciStudy/InitialAnalysis.md

 Computational Legal Science Resarch Study
 Lab Notes

-What is the name amd purpose of the study?
+What is the name and purpose of the study?

 Who is involved with the study?